Tony Robbins – Money: Master the Game Step 1

 Food is just one area where people can usually save a lot.
 I understand we all like having nice things, but really ask yourself if you need that item before purchasing it.
 Do not impulse buy.
 Give yourself a week to think about it if it is a big purchase.
 And if you’re buying those designer shirts or jeans, I have nothing to say to you… You are basically paying for a name on a product, nothing else.
 Getting a quality product is something to strive for, but paying 10 times more just because it has a logo on it is a huge waste of your money.
 You’re financing their retirement, not yours.
 You are being brain washed by the world of marketing and advertisement.
-Having that $100 t-shirt doesn’t make you “cool”.
-Again, I must stress that I’m not saying to stop buying the things you love completely.
-Just practice moderation and be aware of where your money is going.
-It’s nice to have decent clothes and I’m not saying we have to go around wearing burlap sacks or anything like that.
+Having that $100 t-shirt doesn’t make you cool.
+Again, I must stress that I’m not saying to stop buying the things you love completely… just practice moderation and be aware of where your money is going.
 It’s simple, just make smarter purchases.

 Find ways to earn more money

 You’re not tied to your current job and you can always look for side work.
 Whatever you save and any additional money you earn should be sent straight to your savings/investments.
 Find something you are passionate about and focus on that part time.
 Find a way that allows that hobby to make you income.

 If there is absolutely no room in your budget to save money now (but I’m sure there is), then consider the Save More Tomorrow Plan.
 In a nutshell, as you get raises, those raises go into your retirement savings and investments.
 There is no excuse to save here.